International Symposium & Annual National Science Meeting .

 Venue: London School of Hygiene & Tropical Medicine, Keppel Street, London, WC1E 7HT

-Convenors: Prof Mary Cameron, LSHTM, Dr James Logan, LSHTM
+Convenors: Profs Mary Cameron and James Logan, LSHTM

 The Meeting will consist of three plenary sessions in the International Symposium, which will be held at the start of each day.
 The plenary sessions, each with an associated themed session, will explore important challenges to the control of vector-borne diseases: evaluation, innovation and implementation.
 The plenary sessions will be followed by parallel sessions in the National Science Meeting.